ajmwagar/slides/OutriggerV2/src/slides.md

-With a database storing user accounts, Outrigger is able to leverage enough of Google's APIs to allow for a maximum of 6-16% CPU usage during peak use hours (this is low).
+With a database storing user accounts, Outrigger is able to leverage enough of Google's APIs to allow for a maximum of 6-16% CPU usage during peak use hours. (this is low)

 ## Infrastructure

 Currently, Outrigger is running on a single free tier instance on AWS.
 It will be free until the end of 2018.
-Afterward **Outrigger will cost less than \$10 per month to run** (at its current scale, which supports hundreds of users).
+Afterward **Outrigger will cost less than \$10 per month to run**. (at its current scale, which supports hundreds of users)

 ## Maintainability

 At **11,523** lines of JavaScript spread across **83** files, Outrigger is reasonably maintainable.
-Outrigger only requires **52** dependencies from NPM, most of which are used for logging (this is low).
+Outrigger only requires **52** dependencies from NPM, most of which are used for logging. (this is low)

 ## Private Beta
  Outrigger is available today for Gmail and G-Suite users.
 Let me know if you want to try it.